-It is the responsibility of the Finance Director or their designee to ensure the presence of procedures to provide sufficient guidance to affected County personnel to fulfill the intent of this policy.
-For the Post Issuance Compliance Policy and the Continuing Disclosure Policy and Procedures, the Finance Director or their designee may delegate responsibility to employees and outside agents for developing records, maintaining records, and checklists.
+It is the responsibility of the Deputy CFO to ensure the presence of procedures to provide sufficient guidance to affected County personnel to fulfill the intent of this policy.
+For the Post Issuance Compliance Policy and the Continuing Disclosure Policy and Procedures, the Deputy CFO may delegate responsibility to employees and outside agents for developing records, maintaining records, and checklists.
 The County will provide educational opportunities (opportunities to attend educational programs/seminars on the topic) for the parties identified in this policy with responsibilities for post-issuance compliance in order to facilitate their performance of these obligations.